mixigroup/2025BeginnerTrainingAndroid/README.md

         Repo(
             id = 2,
             name = "foo",
-            about = "This is awesome repository.",
+            description = "This is awesome repository.",
             stars = 1234,
         ),
     )